MidnightTokyo/FRVehicleDamageControl/README.md

 - TireProtection: true - Is it possible to break the tires?

 Please do not use large or negative values (544545 or -133.3).
-If you need help, contact Fruten#3876.
+If you need help, contact midnight tokyo#2010.